adasprilla/TouchPad-Gestures/README.md

     libinput-gestures-setup autostop
     sudo libinput-gestures-setup uninstall

-### WAYLAND NOTES
+### WAYLAND AND OTHER NOTES

 This utility exploits `xdotool` which unfortunately only works with X11/Xorg based applications.
 So keyboard shortcuts for the desktop do not work under GNOME on Wayland which is now the default since GNOME 3.22.
-However, it seems that `wmctrl` EWMH commands do work under GNOME on Wayland so this utility adds an `_internal` command which can be used to switch workspaces using the swipe up and down commands.
+However, it seems that `wmctrl` EWMH commands do work under GNOME on Wayland so this utility adds an `_internal` command which can be used to switch workspaces using the swipe commands.
 The `_internal` command uses `wmctrl` to work out which is the current workspace and then selects the next one.
-Since this works under Wayland and Xorg, it is now the default configuration for swipe up and down commands.
+Since this works under Wayland and Xorg (and using KDE and all other EWMH compliant desktops), it is now the default configuration for swipe up and down commands.

 ### LICENSE